obewan/SMLP/README.md

                               By default smlp will look at the firsts columns -r,--training_ratio FLOAT:FLOAT in [0 - 1]:FLOAT [0.7]
                               The training ratio of the file to switch between data for training and data for testing, should be around 0.7
+  -R,--training_ratio_line UINT:NONNEGATIVE [0]
+                              The training ratio line number of the file to switch between data for training and data for testing, should be located at 70% of the file.
   -m,--mode ENUM:value in {Predictive->0,TestOnly->1,TrainOnly->2,TrainTestMonitored->3,TrainThenTest->4} OR {0,1,2,3,4} [4]
                               Select the running mode:
                                 - Predictive:This mode uses an input file to predict the outputs.